0xAX/linux-insides/Initialization/linux-initialization-2.md

 extern const char early_idt_handlers[NUM_EXCEPTION_VECTORS][2+2+5];
 ```

-We're filling only first 32 IDT entries because all of the early setup runs with interrupts disabled, so there is no need to set up early exception handlers for vectors greater than 32. `early_idt_handlers` contains generic idt handlers and we can find it in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S), we will look it soon.
+We're filling only first 32 IDT entries because all of the early setup runs with interrupts disabled, so there is no need to set up interrupt handlers for vectors greater than 32. `early_idt_handlers` contains generic idt handlers and we can find it in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S), we will look it soon.

 Now let's look on `set_intr_gate` implementation: